fylskrskr/fylskrskr/README.md

 - 🎓 I just graduated with a Master's degree from the Department of Automation, Shanghai Jiao Tong University;
 - 🌱 I’m currently an Artificial Intelligence Intern working on AI4Protein projects;
-- 🤔 My interests are with AI4Protein, Reinforcement Learning and Generative Model;
+- 🤔 My interests are with AI4Protein, Generative Model and Reinforcement Learning;
 - 📫 Please email via imylfan@foxmail.com to reach me.